Part 5

 is the biggest of the Greenfield venues and usually has a mix of the acts you will regularly see if you attend the smaller independent & grass roots festival circuit.
 It is powered entirely by natural energy resources.
 As well as the main 2,000 capacity tent there is also a small bandstand situated nearby where Glastonbury legend and all round top bloke Mik Artistik often plays one of the first sets of the weekend on the Wednesday afternoon.

 There are several smaller and very intimate venues to be found in the Green Futures field.
 If you look hard enough you’ll find live music playing at these from Wednesday afternoon all through the weekend.
-The biggest of these tents is Toad Hall with the Zawose Queens shown here performing in 2024.
+The biggest of these tents is Toad Hall with Freedom Candlemaker from Cyprus shown here performing in 2025.

 The people who run the Small World Stage actually host their own grassroots festival in Kent twice a year in May and August and you will find lots of folky acoustic stuff going on here together with a vegetarian cafe.

-Nearby you will also find the Lizard Stage as well as the pedal powered Mandala Stage where somebody has to jump on a bike and pretend to be Chris Froome if you want to hear the bands playing.
+Nearby you will also find the Lizard Stage as well as the pedal powered Mandala Stage where somebody has to jump on a bike and pretend to be Chris Froome if you want to hear acts like Jenny Colquitt shown here playing in 2025.

 The Bandstand is situated in the middle of the main "Babylon" market area and is a great place to get away from the crowds and sit and listen to some of the unknown gems who play there through all 5 days of the festival.
-Here we have Bandstand regulars Hodmadoddery entertaining the punters on the Thursday afternoon in 2024.
+Here we have The Filthy Six (or five of them anyway) providing some Friday afternoon entertainment in 2025.

 If you follow the northern path between the Pyramid and Other Stages through an area which has become known as "The Reach" you will stumble across a venue which popped up unannounced in 2022 called The Hive.
 If you are rushing between the 2 main stages it's very easy to get waylaid here by something unexpected.